 1. Metal shingles boast the widest variety of color and style options.
+Metal roof shingles are typically made of steel or aluminum.
 They cost about $7-9 per square foot installed.

 2. Standing seam is a premium option, but its the fastest growing segment in residential metal roofing.
 Standing seam panels are typically installed on upscale contemporary, cabin and farm-style homes.
 This roof costs $7-13 per square foot installed.
 Aluminum panels are 20-30% more expensive than steel.

 3. Corrugated R-panels are the most economical metal roofing option, but one with comparatively lower durability and fewer style options.
 Average cost is about $5-5.60 per square foot.